Yoga Teacher Training

 Prāṇāyāma

-• Learn the six main breathing techniques for vitality, general principles and contradictions, activation, and nervous system regulation
+• Learn the six primary breath control techniques for vitality, general principles and contradictions, activation, and nervous system regulation

 Bandhas